urielgarciarivas/zonterm/README.md

 # zonterminal
-A C bash-output framework.
+A C library to print to the terminal.
 Printing with colors is exciting.